EiichiroIto/microwitch/README.md

 To stop the running script, press the red button in the upper right corner of the screen.

 ## Trouble shooting
-### I can't connect to my micro:bit or transfer a program.
-Unplug other USB devices such as USB flash drives before trying.

 ### Cannot transfer firmware properly.
 Unplug the micro:bit from the computer, wait a moment, stick it back in, and try again.